and welcome to the German is Easy Learn German Online Course… and today, it’s time for THEM.

 - I haven’t been to university in 4 weeks.

-There is one little thing I feel I should mention… seit is NOT for in the following example.
+One is that seit is NOT for in the following example.

 - I have slept for a while.

 This action is over.
-You’re clearly not sleeping anymore.
-So it not part of the concept of seit.
-Hence, you can’t use seit here.
-The correct German phrase would use no preposition at all.
+You’re not sleeping anymore.
+But seit does imply that it’s still going on.
+The correct German phrase would use either für or better yet no preposition at all.

 - Ich habe eine Weile geschlafen.

-Now, some of you might ask which tense they have to use with seit.
-That is a hard question.
-As you might have realized, German is really lax when it comes to tenses… so much so that the common subconscious compensates for this “lack” of precision by valuing punctuality so much… this is just a theory though :)… anyway… so tenses.
-Frankly… it is nothing to worry about… both the following examples are correct.
+Well, you might have noticed that German is really lax when it comes to tenses.
+So much so that the common subconscious compensates for this “lack” of precision by valuing punctuality so much… this is just a theory though :)… anyway… so tenses.

 - Ich habe seit einer Woche kein Fleisch gegessen